laprej/laprej-www/_posts/2015-02-18-simulating-an-interactive-twitter-workload.md

 ---
 layout: post
-title: "Simulating an interactive Twitter workload"
+title: Simulating an interactive Twitter workload
+description: |
-description: "My latest project has led me to try to simulate workloads from real-world social networks.
-Starting from Graph500's Kronecker graph and integrating with Retwis, with a sprinkle of my own retweet behavior, I came up with something that works for me that I thought I'd share."
+  My latest project has led me to try to simulate workloads from real-world social networks.
+Starting from Graph500's Kronecker graph and integrating with Retwis, with a sprinkle of my own retweet behavior, I came up with something that works for me that I thought I'd share.
 ---

 This week I submitted some early work on mitigating contention on hot keys in key/value stores to a workshop co-located with EuroSys.
 In order to better motivate the work, I wanted to recreate scenarios from real life that lead to lots of contention on a few keys.
 In particular, what is most interesting for my work is cases where a lot of clients are all attempting to read and update the same key at once.
 One place where this happens organically is when something, such as a tweet, "goes *viral*" and is suddenly being seen, commented on, and re-shared by millions of people.
 This web phenomenon causes all kinds of problems for designers and maintainers of social networks or really anything on the internet.
 Though Twitter's [failwhale](http://www.whatisfailwhale.info/) has been retired for a couple years now, and Twitter can now withstand high tweet volumes, even the spikes that follow a #WorldCup goal or Katy Perry's SuperBowl shark, some situations can still slow it to a crawl, like Ellen DeGeneres's 2014 Oscar selfie.